 windowhas a value of

-editor(potentially among other values), that file will also be pre-opened in the code editor, unless the value of
+editor(potentially among other values), that file, if not binary, will also be pre-opened in the code editor.

 browser, in which case the sandbox will have an embedded browser, pre-configured with an address of